clinicaldigitalmanifesto/clinicaldigitalmanifesto.org/docs/early_concepts.md

-# Early concepts for making change
+# Early Concepts for Making Change

 This section will contain early concepts for making change.
 Content to be added.